-Green Fox Academy was brave and faced a huge challenge: they taught programming in China, while it is generally known that their use of internet differs immensely from ours.
+Green Fox Academy was brave and faced a huge challenge: they taught programming in China, despite the fact that it is generally known that their use of internet differs immensely from ours.
 For example, both YouTube and Google are forbidden.

-Green Fox Academy's sister school in Hungary was brave and faced a huge challenge: they taught programming in China, while it is generally known that their use of internet differs immensely from ours.
-For example, both YouTube and Google are forbidden.
+Green Fox Academy's sister school in Hungary was brave andf aced a huge challenge: they taught programming in China, despite the fact that it is generally known that their use of internet differs immensely from ours.
+For example, both are forbidden.

 Stereotypes – with the exception of meals – were refuted, however the methodology that pleased the Chinese survived the test.

 Green Fox Academy commenced the programming course in Shenzhen, China with the duration of 10+1 weeks.
 The course was in English and it was attended by young employees of the local multinational company EPAM.
-It turned out that the Chinese enjoyed the siesta after lunch, they did not talk about business matters during lunch and that even they are used to watch the Game of Thrones in their free time, just like home students.
-Despite the initial difficulties (e.g. typhoon) and without traditional internet, the Hungarian mentors and the Budapest school stood up well.
+It turned out that the Chinese enjoyed the siesta after lunch, they did not talk about business matters during lunch, and that even they are used to watching Game of Thrones in their free time, just like our students back home.
+Despite the initial difficulties (e.g. typhoon) and the lack of traditional internet access, the Hungarian mentors and the Budapest school stood up to the challenge.

-Mr. Levente Bélteky, Levi, one of the longest working junior mentor at Green Fox Academy, told us that he found himsleft in an unexpected situation, which had to be solved, during the first week: because of a typhoon, which means a day off for people in China, we had to immediately reschedule materials and timetables for the first week of training.
+Mr. Levente Bélteky, Levi, one of the longest working junior mentors at Green Fox Academy, told us that he found himself in an unexpected situation, which had to be solved, during the first week: because of a typhoon, which means a day off for people in China, we had to immediately reschedule materials and timetables for the first week of training.